 Once you have decided on an attorney, you will need to contact them.
 When reaching out, here are some details to pay attention to in making sure they are reputable.

-Promise of Outcomes: Be careful if an attorney only promises great outcomes.
+Be careful if an attorney only promises great outcomes.
 There are always possible risks involved.
-A responsible and reputable attorney will do their best to win the case, but they can not promise you the results.
+A responsible and reputable attorney will do their best to win the case, but they can’t guarantee certain results.
 If they only highlight the positives, make sure they have a strong track record to back up their confidence.

-Trust your Feelings: You should feel comfortable talking with your attorney.
-You should feel they will prioritize your case, and that you are not being judged in any way.
+You should feel comfortable talking with your attorney.
+You should feel that they will prioritize your case, and that you are not being judged in any way.
 Use the tips explained here.
 But most importantly, you must feel you can personally trust the lawyer.

-Ask the Right Questions: Meeting your attorney for the first time is not the time to be shy!
+Ask the Right Questions: Meeting your attorney for the first time is not the time to be shy.
 Ask a lot of questions.
-By asking questions will know exactly what kind of an attorney you’re working with.
-This will make it easier to trust them as well!
+By asking questions you will know exactly what kind of an attorney you’re working with.
+This will make it easier to trust them as well.

 Some important topics to ask about include: